-All Dance and Theatre program applicants must submit a video recording of a public performance.
+All Dance and Musical Theatre applicants must submit a video recording of a public performance.
 (If a video recording is not available, performance photographs may be considered at the discretion of the admissions committee.)

 We accept transfer students entering grades 6 to 11.
-Please contact the Admissions Office, for more information.
+Please contact the Admissions Office for more information.

 We welcome students from around the world to be part of our school and community.